-Data Breach Exposes Consumers of T-Mobile to SIM Swapping Attacks
+T-Mobile Data Breach Exposes Customers to SIM Swap Fraud

 T-Mobile filed a form 8-K with the Securities and Exchange Commission on January 19, 2023, which disclosed a significant data breach, exposing millions of customers’ to T-Mobile SIM swapping attacks.
 According to the SEC disclosure, hackers first accessed T-Mobile’s system on November 25, 2022, but their activities were not detected until January 5, 2023.
 The hacking attack leaves many current and former T-Mobile customers exposed to malicious activity, including SIM swapping.

 According to the disclosure, T-Mobile identified that a malicious actor obtained data from an API, or application programing interface, without permission or authorization.
 According to T-Mobile, the breach did not expose any customer credit cards, social security numbers or driver’s license information.
 However, the incident did result in hackers accessing customer’s name, phone number, billing and email addresses and date of birth.
 The incident impacted 37 million current prepaid and postpaid customers.
 The filing with the Securities and Exchange Commission warns T-Mobile investors that the company “may incur significant expenses in connection with the incident.”